13pratham/AI_ML-Modules/Modules/module_10.md

 *   **Introduction to GitHub Actions:** Workflows, Events, Jobs, Steps, Actions, Runners.
 *   **Designing a Basic CI/CD Pipeline:** Testing Python code, building Docker images.

-**Learning Objectives:**
-By the end of this sub-topic, you will:
-*   Understand the principles and benefits of Continuous Integration and Continuous Delivery/Deployment.
-*   Be able to explain how CI/CD pipelines contribute to robust MLOps practices.
-*   Learn to write unit tests for your Python applications.
-*   Be proficient in defining a basic CI/CD workflow using GitHub Actions to automate testing and image building for your containerized ML API.
-*   Appreciate the importance of automation in maintaining high-quality and reliable ML systems.

 ---

 #### **1. Introduction to CI/CD: The Backbone of Modern Software Delivery**